nightscout/nightscout.github.io/docs/vendors/railway.app/new_user.md

 </br>

-q) Click add, and you should now see the MONGODB_URI is set
+o) Click add, and you should now see the MONGODB_URI is set

 <img src="../img/Railway31.png" style="zoom:80%;" />
 <img src="../img/Railway32.png" style="zoom:80%;" />